4.4 Switch Expressions and Pattern Matching (Java 14+)

 }

-The new arrow syntax works without break and no fall-through occurs.
-Each case is independent and can directly return a value.
+The new arrow syntax makes each case act independently without break, and the expression can directly return a value.

 int day = 2;